Top 5 Professional Fields for INFPs

 3. Psychology and Counseling

-While Carl Gustav Jung is only believed to be INFP, Isabelle Meyers, pioneer psychologist between the MBTI test itself, actually tested as an INFP.
+While Carl Gustav Jung is only believed to be INFP, Isabelle Meyers, pioneer psychologist behind the MBTI test itself, actually tested as an INFP.
 For INFPs the field of psychology is appealing.
 It draws the hidden, spiritual, and creative aspects of ourselves toward a sense of purpose, that connects us with others in a real way.
 Probably drawn more to counseling than research, the INFP is not as interested in the cold logic of experiments as they are in helping people better their lives.
 If interested in research, it's only because the INFP is only on a personal quest to better their understanding of humanity.
 They're likely to break with tradition and question what their mentors or books or psychological institutions teach them, creating their own novel, maverick approaches to understanding and helping people with psychological problems.

 4. Philosophy and the Humanities